open-tale/open-tale.github.io/_docs/03-roll-system.md

 character got overconfident when on advantage... or was able to focus and overcome a situation of disadvantage.

-**Note**: Roll modifiers are mutually exclusive.
-Only one of them can be applied at once.

 ### 3.2.
 Explosions

-After applying roll modifiers, if any, the player can gain extra scores from dice explosions.
+After applying the roll modifier, if any, the player can gain extra scores from dice explosions.

-When a die hits its highest value, the player can roll it again and add the next value to the final score. **Dice can explode indefinitely**.
+An explosion happen when a die hits its highest value.
+The player can roll it again and add the next value to the final score. **Dice can explode indefinitely**, so players can have the chance to achieve surprisingly high scores.